Khang-Pham-jh/W2-Git/README.md

 **Requirement:** Define the procedure for resolving bugs within a feature branch that has not yet been integrated into production.

 **Result:** Before attempting to fix the bug, it is crucial to synchronize the local feature branch with the latest updates to isolate the issue.
-First, we pull any new changes from the remote feature branch (if collaborating).
-Second, we fetch and merge the latest code from the production branch.
+First, pull any new changes from the remote feature branch.
+Second, fetch and merge the latest code from the production branch.
 This ensures the bug is still reproducible on the most current codebase and prevents resolving a bug that might have been caused by outdated base code.

 **Git Commands:**
 ```bash